2023 SAFF U-16 Championship

 The 2023 SAFF U-16 Championship was the eighth edition of the SAFF U-16 Championship, an international football competition for men's under-17 national teams organized by South Asian Football Federation (SAFF).
-Its was played from 2–10 September 2023 in Thimphu, Bhutan.
+It was played from 2–10 September 2023 in Thimphu, Bhutan.

 India are the defending champions, who won their fifth title in 2023 by defeating Bangladesh in the final.
 Pakistan were given the fair play award.

 Venue

 All matches were held at the Changlimithang Stadium in Thimphu, Bhutan.